nikita-moor/latin-dictionary/Skrivan1890/README.md

 # Latinská synonymika pro školu i dům, Skřivan (1890)

-**Latin-Czech** dictionary of Latin synonyms is a compilation of well-known dictionaries (see [author's preface][1]) translated into Czech language.
+This dictionary of **Latin** synonyms is a compilation of well-known dictionaries (see [author's preface][1]) translated into **Czech** language.
 Explanations are clear, compact, and accompanied with good examples; often author states antonyms which is rare in such dictionaries.

-_Work in progress._
+For download see [Release][2] section.

 ## Exemplum